cpcwood/psql-backup-s3/README.md

 Create a [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) object to store the non-sensitive configuration details for the script.
 A template can be seen in: [```templates/psql-backup-s3.config.yaml```](templates/psql-backup-s3.config.yaml)

-Make sure to [apply](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/) the newly created to your cluster in the correct namespace.
+Make sure to [apply](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/) the newly created secret and config objects to your cluster in the correct namespace.

 ### Create the CronJob

 Create a [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) object to run the backup job on a schedule.
-A template can be seen in: [```templates/psql-backup-s3.cronjob.yaml```](templates/psql-backup-s3.cronjob.yaml)
+A template can be seen in: [```templates/psql-backup-s3.cronjob.yaml```](templates/psql-backup-s3.cronjob.yaml).
+The [```Dockerfile```](Dockerfile) included in the repo will build a container image with the required dependencies to run the script.
+It can be pulled from dockerhub under the repository [```cpcwood/psql-backup-s3```](https://hub.docker.com/r/cpcwood/psql-backup-s3)

-[Apply](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/) the CronJob object to your cluster.
+[Apply](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/) the newly created CronJob object to your cluster.

 The job should now run the backup script periodically as scheduled in the object definition.